Fluency Illusions: Why Students Think They Know More

 Consider learning the word pair "bread-butter."
 During study, seeing both words together, the association seems obvious and memorable.
 Both words are present; their connection is visible.
 Students predict high recall.
 But at test, only "bread" appears, and students must generate "butter" from memory.
 The presence of both words during study created fluency that won't exist at test.

-Bjork (1994) found "desirable difficulties" help long-term learning.
-Spaced practise, interleaving topics, and testing boost retention.
-Learners may perform worse initially, but benefit later.
+Bjork (1994) found "desirable difficulties" aid long-term learning.
+Spaced practice, interleaving topics, and testing boost memory.
+Learners may struggle at first, but later gain more, research shows.

 Desirable difficulties feel harder because they are harder in the moment.
-Spaced practise feels less smooth than massed practise.
+Spaced practice feels less smooth than massed practice.
 Interleaved practise feels more confusing than blocked practise.
 Testing feels more effortful than restudying.
 This difficulty creates disfluency.

 Fortunately, research identifies approaches that can improve metacognitive accuracy and reduce fluency illusions.